grv1mehta/test-bdd-selenium/README.md

 Steps to run at your system:
 Clone the repository using `git clone https://github.com/grv1mehta/test-bdd-selenium.git`

-Run `mvn clean test`
+Run `mvn clean install` and make sure all dependencies are downloaded.
+Then run `mvn test`
 Or
 Run the TestRunner under base/framework
-Or
-Run the feature file/scenario directly

 Cucumber Reports: